Infinity categories with duality and hermitian multiplicative infinite loop space machines: Introduction

-We expect a similar behavior in the case of hermitian $K$-theory.
-Hermitian $K$-theory via a Waldhausen type construction is not developed for $E_\infty$-ring spectra so far.
-We partially remedy this defect in this article by exhibiting perfect or finitely generated projective modules over an $E_\infty$-ring spectrum as an $\infty$-category with duality together with the relevant symmetric monoidal structures, to which direct sum hermitian $K$-theory can be applied, thereby producing an $E_\infty$-ring spectrum.
+Direct sum $K$-theory is also meaningful in the case of modules over $\bE_\infty$-ring spectra, e.g. the direct sum $K$-theory of finitely generated projective $R$-modules for $R$ a connective $\bE_\infty$-ring spectrum is the connective algebraic $K$-theory of $R$ (see e.g. \cite[Theorem 5]{lurie.notes281-19}).
+We have a similar behavior in the case of hermitian $K$-theory (see Remark \ref{rey}).
+In this article we exhibit perfect or finitely generated projective modules over an $\bE_\infty$-ring spectrum as an $\infty$-category with duality together with the relevant symmetric monoidal structures, to which direct sum hermitian $K$-theory can be applied, thereby producing an $\bE_\infty$-ring spectrum.

-Our definition of an $\infty$-category with duality is fairly straight forward, it is a homotopy fixed point of the action of the group on two elements $C_2$ on the $\infty$-category of small $\infty$-categories $\Cat_\infty$, where the non-trivial element of $C_2$ sends a $C \in \Cat_\infty$ to $C^\op$.